-Reading the article What Popular Bloggers Got Wrong – And How You Can Get it Right by Skellie really opened my eyes about the widespread practice by most bloggers today- work day and night to churn out endless posts to build up search engine rankings and attract more subscribers, then plaster the blog all over with Adsense and other affiliate links.
+Reading the article What Popular Bloggers Got Wrong – And How You Can Get it Right (update: the link no longer works so it has been removed) by Skellie really opened my eyes about the widespread practice by most bloggers today- work day and night to churn out endless posts to build up search engine rankings and attract more subscribers, then plaster the blog all over with Adsense and other affiliate links.
 Each time a visitor responds to the ad, the publisher or blog owner earns.

 Black hat strategies